top of page

 • Giving full attention to the speaker

-• Reflecting back what you hear
+• Reflecting what you hear

 • Asking clarifying questions